-All students who pass the TOEFL requirement with a score between 550-573 (210-230 computerized) or who waive the TOEFL based on previous study, and who have a Test of Written English (TWE) score below 4.5 or no TWE score, may be required to take a written assessment prior to Check-In.
-Based on this written assessment, students may be required to take additional ESL writing classes as necessary to improve writing proficiency.
+All students who pass the TOEFL requirement with a Test of Written English (TWE) score below 4.5 or no TWE score, may be required to take a written assessment prior to Check-In.
+Based on this written assessment, students may be required to take additional ESL writing classes as necessary to improve writing proficiency.\

-Written assessment requirements may vary depending on J&W campus attended.
+\ Written assessment requirements may vary depending on J&W campus attended.